Activities you can apply for Nordplus Nordic Languages

 - Stimulate interest in and knowledge and understanding of the languages of the Nordic countries essential to society.

-Requirement for all activities: Must involve at least two organisations from two different Nordic and Baltic countries, including the autonomous regions of Åland, the Faroe Islands and Greenland.
+Requirement for all activities: Must involve at least two organisations from two different Nordic and Baltic countries i.e. Finland, Sweden, Norway, Iceland, Denmark, Greenland, Faroe Islands, Åland, Estonia, Latvia and Lithuania.

 Types of supported activities: